-In this highly engaging and interactive workshop, participants will learn an eight-step process for dealing effectively with workplace conflicts.
-This will include opportunities to discuss and clarify key sources of conflict, needs to be addressed, and communication and negotiation strategies for building interest-based, collaborative agreements.
+In this highly engaging and interactive workshop participants will learn an eight-step process for dealing effectively with workplace conflicts.
+This will include opportunities to discuss and clarify key sources of conflict, needs to be addressed, communication and negotiation strategies for building interest-based, collaborative agreements.

-- Understand a clear process for addressing such conflicts through effective communication and collaborative negotiation strategies
+- Learn a process for addressing such conflicts through effective communication and collaborative negotiation strategies.

-- Gain personal insights regarding their own styles, strengths, and challenges for addressing conflicts with others, especially within a workplace context
+- Achieve personal insights regarding their own style, strengths, and challenges for addressing conflicts with others, especially within a workplace context.

 - The Influential Leader (Core) REGISTRATION IS OPEN

 Simply put, leadership matters.
 Institutions that systematically build the leadership capacity of their teams outperform those who don’t.
 Creating time for leadership takes effort – there are people to manage, reports to write, meetings to attend, deadlines to meet, and of course making time for a personal life.
 This thought-provoking workshop is designed for managers and leaders who want to increase their positive impact in a meaningful way.

 - We have partnered with Zing Collaborative and The Culture Works to provide The Motivators Assessment at no additional cost.
 Offered with registration for this course only.

 - The role of presence and mindfulness in influential and impactful leadership

 - Ways to build and develop meaningful relationships and connections

 - The role of gratitude and generosity in influential leadership